MicrosoftDocs/power-automate-docs/articles/frequently-asked-questions.md

 The mobile app for Microsoft Flow supports iOS and Android.

 ### What regions and languages does Microsoft Flow support?
-Microsoft Flow is available in 42 languages [six regions](regions-overview.md).
+Microsoft Flow is available in 42 languages and [six regions](regions-overview.md).

 ### How does Microsoft Flow compare to SharePoint Designer 2013?
 Microsoft Flow is the successor to SharePoint Designer for many common business scenarios such as approvals, document review, and onboarding/offboarding.
 It will be the default tool for building business automation in SharePoint moving forward.